2mol/loser-hack/README.md

 ## features

-More synergies!
-Less corporate!
-Low effort!
-More exclamation marks than our competitors!
+_More synergies!_ Less corporate! **Low effort**!
+More exclamation marks than competing events, proving increased enthusiasm!

 We have